MORTWT is a variable with eight columns and no implied decimal places.

 Only persons who were age 18+ at the time of interview and who provided sufficient data were eligible for linking to the NDI and eligible for inclusion in the linked public use mortality files (indicated by IPUMS NHIS code 1 in MORTELIG).
 Linked mortality data for children are not available for public use; researchers interested in access to such data, or in linked mortality data with additional detail, should review the technical documentation for linked restricted access mortality files at NHIS Linked Mortality Files.

-For other mortality variables included in the IHIS, refer to the MORTSTAT variable description.
+For other mortality variables included in the IPUMS NHIS, refer to the MORTSTAT variable description.

-With the exception of 1986, MORTWT is completely comparable over time.
+With the exceptions of 1986 and 1992, MORTWT is completely comparable over time.
 In 1986, the NCHS did not adjust the original NHIS person weight to control for selection bias, so in analyses using the 1986 mortality data, analysts should use person weight (PERWEIGHT) instead of MORTWT.
 MORTWT values in 1986 contain the weights from the original file, which, per correspondence with NCHS data linkage staff, are incorrect.
 In 1992, MORTWT values include the Hispanic oversample.
 For more information about how the Hispanic oversample may affect analyses that pool 1991 and 1992, please refer to this IPUMS NHIS user note.

 - 1986: All persons age 18+.

 - 1987-2014: All persons age 18+ eligible for mortality follow-up.